Felix von Manteuffel

 Felix von Manteuffel (born Friedrich Karl Baron von Manteuffel-Szoege 6 May 1945) is a German actor.

 Manteuffel was born in Bayrischzell to a family of Baltic-German origin.
-He visited an actors school in Munich in 1967-70 and first appeared on a stage in 1969 in Bertolt Brecht's Die Ausnahme und die Regel at the Munich Kammerspiele and became a member of the Kammerspiele ensemble in 1972 (until 1984).
+He attended an acting school in Munich from 1967 to 1970 and first appeared on stage in 1969 in Bertolt Brecht's Die Ausnahme und die Regel at the Munich Kammerspiele.
+Manteuffel was a member of the Kammerspiele ensemble from 1972 to 1984.